areebkanth/TaskManagement/README.md

 Ensure the application is responsive and works well on different screen sizes.

 Bonus Features (Optional):

 Implement sorting tasks by due date.

 Add priority levels (e.g., High, Medium, Low) and allow filtering by priority.

 Add a feature to set reminders for tasks.

 Technical Specifications:
 JavaScript: Use vanilla JavaScript for DOM manipulation and data handling.

 HTML/CSS: Build the user interface using HTML and CSS.
 Ensure the design is clean and user-friendly.

-No Frameworks: Avoid using JavaScript frameworks or libraries (e.g., React, Angular, Vue
+No Frameworks: Avoid using JavaScript frameworks or libraries (e.g., React, Angular, Vue).

+Submission:
+Code Submission:

+Upload your project files to a GitLab repository.

+Ensure the repository includes all necessary files to run the application (e.g., HTML, CSS, JavaScript).

+Evaluation Criteria:
+Functionality: The application must meet all specified requirements.

+Code Quality: The code should be clean, well-organized, and properly commented.

+User Interface: The UI should be intuitive, responsive, and visually appealing.

+JavaScript Usage: Effective use of vanilla JavaScript for handling tasks and managing data.